PRO-2684/scheval/README.md

 - [ ] Implement `vscode` auto detection
 - [ ] Adding more tests
 - [ ] Possibly adding more features
+- [ ] Auto release and publish using GitHub Actions